snorwin/powercoders/docs/pod.md

         ```
         oc apply -f pod.yaml
         ```
-        The output of the command should look this:
+        The output of the command should look like this:
         ```
         [~] $ oc apply -f pod.yaml
         pod/httpd created